KartikayB/KartikayB/README.md

 :stars: Python | :stars: Java | :stars: C++

 - Want to explore BlockChain | Cyber Security
-- Always Open for Projects and interesting ideas.
+- Always Open to Projects and exciting ideas.

 ## Social media :mailbox_with_no_mail: